-For many years we are trying to explain VW *Quality Standards and drive our members to the path of improvement.
-Sometimes just small tips while other times an in-depth explanation.
-Check it out!
+We have tried to explain VWA *Quality Standards for many years driving our members to the path of improvement.
+Sometimes by using small tips while other times an in-depth explanation.

 Area 261 By Tsiky Imanoela.